 Miki Baird, Art Omi International Residency Program ($1,200)

-Miki Baird will attend the Art Omi International Artist Residency in Ghent, NY, where she will work on a project of deconstructing and examining the fragmented remains of her parent’s junk mail as re-contextualizing information, “a curiously enigmatic endowment of broken down material.”
-While in residency she will be focusing on enhanced methods of material deconstruction and material application relevant to this body of work.
-Inspiration Grant Funds will assist with expenditures for the Art Omi Residency Program.
-This is an important opportunity to place her work in front of professional critics, curators and gallerists who otherwise would not see her work.
+Miki Baird will attend the Art Omi International Artist Residency in Ghent, NY, where she will continue to examine the fragmented remains of one source of unsolicited mail, specifically four and a half years of her parents’ junk mail.
+Referencing the fundamentals of her practice she will re-evaluate the deconstruction and re-organization of broken down material resulting in an endowment of re-contextualized information.
+While in residency she will focus on enhanced methods of material deconstruction and application relevant to this body of work.
+Inspiration Grant Funds will assist with travel and print expenditures for the residency.
+This is an important opportunity to work in a culturally diverse environment while connecting to critics, curators and gallerists.

 Rachelle Gardner-Roe, Femin • Is: Portrait of Kansas City Feminism Then and Now ($1,000)